Cuntz-Li algebras from a-adic numbers: Cuntz-Li's ``subgroup of dual group theorem'' Cuntz-Li's "subgroup of dual group theorem"

-Now we want to make the connection with the Cuntz-Li subgroup-of-the-dual-group theorem \cite[Lemma~4.3]{CLintegral2}.
+Now we want to make the connection with Cuntz-Li's ``subgroup of dual group theorem'' \cite[Lemma~4.3]{CLintegral2}.
 So, suppose $G$ is abelian.
-We will want to work with the dual group of $G$, and to make the closest connection with \cite{CLintegral2} it will be better, for \corref{abelian subgroup} only, to switch the roles of $G$ and $\ghat$: so after this switch we have a continuous homomorphism $\phi:H\to \ghat$.
+We will want to work with the dual group of $G$, and to make the closest connection with \cite{CLintegral2} it will be better, for \corref{abelian subgroup} only, to switch the roles of $G$ and $\ghat$: so after this switch we have a continuous homomorphism $\phi\colon H\to \ghat$.
 Actually, for the Cuntz-Li theorem $\phi$ will be injective, and in \cite{CLintegral2} $H$ is identified with its image in $\ghat$.

-\begin{rem} There is a small difference between \corref{abelian subgroup} and \cite[Lemma~4.3]{CLintegral2}: we require $H$ to have a stronger topology that it inherits from $\ghat$, while \cite{CLintegral2} only requires the topology to make it a locally compact group such that the above $\mu$ and $\nu$ are continuous actions of $G$ and $H$ on the $C^*$-algebras $C^*(H)$ and $C^*(G)$, respectively.
+\begin{rem} There is a small difference between \corref{abelian subgroup} and \cite[Lemma~4.3]{CLintegral2}: we require $H$ to have a stronger topology than it inherits from $\ghat$, while \cite{CLintegral2} only requires the topology to make it a locally compact group such that the above $\mu$ and $\nu$ are continuous actions of $G$ and $H$ on the $C^*$-algebras $C^*(H)$ and $C^*(G)$, respectively.
 As Cuntz and Li mention in \cite{CLintegral2}, they are interested in the case where the topology on $H$ is discrete, so our formulation of the result is sufficient for their purposes. \end{rem}

-To prepare for the formulation of the subgroup-of-the-dual-group theorem, we briefly recall a bit of the theory of noncommutative duality from \cite[Appendix~A]{enchilada}. \cite[Example~A.23]{enchilada} shows that there is a bijective correspondence between coactions of $\ghat$ and actions of $G$: given a coaction $\delta$ of $\ghat$ on a $C^*$-algebra $A$, the associated action $\mu$ of $G$ is given by
+To prepare for the formulation of the ``subgroup of dual group theorem'', we briefly recall a bit of the theory of noncommutative duality from \cite[Appendix~A]{enchilada}.
+By \cite[Example~A.23]{enchilada} there is a bijective correspondence between coactions of $\ghat$ and actions of $G$: given a coaction $\delta$ of $\ghat$ on a $C^*$-algebra $A$, the associated action $\mu$ of $G$ is given by